sl4shme/stuff/development/python/oop.md

 > `(<class '__main__.Class_4'>, <class '__main__.Class_2'>, <class '__main__.Class_3'>, <class '__main__.Class_1'>, <class 'object'>)`

 Reality is a bit more complex that this and uses the _C3 Linearization algorithm_.
-If an MRO cannot be defined, an exception is raised.
+If the MRO cannot be defined, an exception is raised.
 ```python
 class A(object): pass
 class B(object): pass